A collection of smart home devices including light bulbs and a smartphone, showcasing modern technology.

 Smart Home Starter Guide: Best Devices to Buy First in Australia

-Quick summary: Start with a Google Nest Mini or Amazon Echo Dot (~$49–$79) as your hub, then add Philips Hue or Govee smart lights (~$40–$80 per room).
+Quick summary: Start with a Google Nest Mini smart speaker or Amazon Echo Dot ($49–$79) as your hub, then add Philips Hue smart bulbs or Govee smart light bulbs ($40–$80 per room).
 These two purchases unlock a huge smart home ecosystem and deliver immediate, daily value.

 Why Starting a Smart Home Feels Overwhelming (And How to Fix It)